 In the fourth session, students will identify the artwork they have been studying from the sheet of four smaller images.
 They can cut out then paste that artwork image into the booklet.
 Then on sheets 5 through 8 in the packet, they will search for a similar painting by the same artist to also cut out and paste into the booklet.
 Children should be able to recite the nursery rhyme in this session as well.
 Small, decorated cards with the nursery rhymes (included in the packet with the art prints) can also be cut out and pasted into the booklet.

-The beautiful images in both courses should be kept on display while you are studying each artwork.
+The beautiful images in these courses should be kept on display while you are studying each artwork.
 Lessons are intended to help children enjoy art, so you can adapt lessons to suit your situation.
-Both of these courses help parents introduce the beauty of art to young children with minimal planning and effort.
+All of these courses help parents introduce the beauty of art to children with minimal planning and effort.